Ps. 116:5, NIRV

 about some of Pope Francis's ways.
 She wonders if his

-transient, and it leaves many others out in the cold.
+is transient, and it leaves many others out in the cold.

-Luke tell us that Jesus came to bring God's "tender mercy"
+Luke tell us that Jesus came to bring God's "tender

-into our world (1:78).
-And often that tender mercy focused
+mercy" into our world (Lk.
+1:78).
+And often that tender

-marginalized.[36]
-Pope Francis knows that the kind of
+cold--the marginalized.[36]
+Pope Francis knows that

-tender mercy Jesus showed must come first if we are to
+the kind of tender mercy Jesus showed must come

-follow Jesus' example--as difficult as that sometimes is.
+first if we are to follow Jesus' example--as difficult as

 (A note to our Protestant friends: Protestants may not apply the term Reformation [a concept we greatly value—and rightfully so] to Catholic tradition.
 We forget that Martin Luther never wanted to split with Catholic tradition and that there were those who managed to do what he could not: to reform and yet stay within the tradition.
 One way to reform was either to reform an order or to start a new order.
 The latter is what St. Ignatius of Loyola [Pope Francis’s spiritual forebear] did: he started a new order in which he taught great fidelity to Christ.
 That order is the Jesuits.
 St. Francis of Assisi had done something similar before him—launching the Franciscan order.
 St. Teresa of Avila and St. John of the Cross were reformers by renewing their order, the Carmelites.
 Certainly, there were others who took a similar path.
 And, more recently, Vatican II (1962-1965) was a reform movement.
 Today, Pope Francis has become known as The Great Reformer[37]—especially in terms of attitudes.
 There is refreshing newness in his “revolution of tenderness”: he calls for a transformation of spirit, heart, soul, and approach.
-And he laments and acknowledges that “God weeps” deeply regarding any institutional wrongs of the
+And he laments and acknowledges that “God weeps” deeply regarding any institutional wrongs of the past.[38]

 * * *

-We close with thoughts for meditation, prayer/poetry/proverbs:
+We draw to a close with thoughts for meditation, prayer/poetry/proverbs:

 * * *